scqcasc/repowatcher/README.md

 # Repowatcher
 A Tool written in Golang that displays the status of your local repos in Waybar.
+At a glance you can see if any of your repositories need updated or pushed.

+This was developed and tested in Fedora Workstation 41 using Hyprland.

 ## Installation